-This family-friendly spot serves brunch from 9am to 6pm, and its menu includes dishes like eggs on toast, pan-seared salmon, and corned beef scotch egg.
-If you’re a fan of waffles, you’ll be glad to see buttermilk waffles on the menu – they’re served together with options including maple syrup, Greek yogurt and vanilla bean ice cream.
+This family-friendly spot serves brunch from 9am to 6pm; the menu includes dishes like eggs on toast, pan-seared salmon, and corned beef scotch egg.
+Also, if you’re a fan of waffles, you’ll be glad to see buttermilk waffles on the menu; they’re served together with options including maple syrup, Greek yogurt and vanilla bean ice cream.

 Common Man Stan

 Looking for a cosy hideout with quality brekkie and top-notch coffee?
-Popular brunch spot Common Man Coffee Roasters’s Stanley Road outlet offers old favourites in addition to new dishes exclusive to the branch.
-All-day breakfast is served from 7.30am to 5.30pm, with savoury options potato and leek rosti, and cacao granola with greek yogurt, raw honey and your choice of milk.
+Try the Stanley Road outlet of popular brunch spot Common Man Coffee Roasters.
+It offers old favourites in addition to new dishes exclusive to the branch.
+All-day breakfast is served from 7.30am to 5.30pm; savoury options include potato and leek rosti, and cacao granola with Greek yogurt, raw honey and your choice of milk.

 Group Therapy Coffee

-At this casual café, look forward to all-day breakfast dishes such as poached eggs served on thick toast with smoked salmon, melted cheese and hollandaise sauce, a pancake stack with homemade honeycomb and fruit, pumpkin pancakes, and ice-cream with waffles.
+At this casual café, look forward to all-day breakfast dishes such as poached eggs served on thick toast with smoked salmon, melted cheese and hollandaise sauce, and also a pancake stack with homemade honeycomb and fruit.
+There’s also pumpkin pancakes and ice cream with waffles!

 181 South Bridge Road #01-05